openPMD/openPMD-standard/EXT_BeamPhysics.md

 For each **particle root group** the following attributes are defined:

-- `chargeDead`
-  - Type: Optional *(float)*
-  - Description: The total charge of all the dead particles.

 - `chargeLive`
   - Type: Optional *(float)*
   - Description: The total charge of all the live particles.